learnk8s/learnk8s.io/src/custom-authentication/content.md

 **Your webhook token authentication service is now up and running!**

-> You can find out the process ID of your running service with `pgrep authn`.
+> You can find out the process ID (PID) of your running service with `pgrep authn`.
 If you ever need to kill it, you can do so with `pkill authn`.

 You can now log out from the instance: